lakshmichandrika/Building-a-regression-model-to-predict-automobile-prices-using-Azure-Machine-Learning-Designer/README.md

 Process:

-1.Create an Azure Machine Learning workspace and launch studio
+1.Create a Resource group-Create an Azure Machine Learning workspace and launch studio

 2.go to Manage-compute-compute clusters-new